dask/dask/docs/source/custom-collections.rst

         After computation, the results will be returned in the same layout, with the keys replaced with their corresponding outputs.

-    If more than one key is returned, all keys must be tuples sharing the same first string element, which is known as the *collection name*, followed by zero or more arbitrary hashables.
-If the output of the graph is represented by a single key, it *may* also be a bare string.
+    All keys must either be non-empty strings or tuples where the first element is a non-empty string, followed by zero or more arbitrary hashables.
+    The non-empty string is commonly known as the *collection name*.
+All collections embedded in the dask package have exactly one name, but this is not a requirement.

     These are all valid outputs:

     - ``[]``
-    - ``["x"]``
+    - ``["x", "y"]``
     - ``[[("y", "a", 0), ("y", "a", 1)], [("y", "b", 0), ("y", "b", 1)]``